 Peer to peer teaching is a vital part of OrKidstra and we encourage and foster mentorship with all of our students – whereby the child who knows 4 notes can help the child who only knows 3.
 We took this philosophy to another level from our very first classes in 2007 and with partnerships with Carleton University, the University of Ottawa, the Ottawa Youth Orchestra Academy, and local high schools, we have been able to attract talented, compassionate youth who want to make a difference.

-We have enjoyed and benefited from the support and friendship of about 8-15 amazing mentors of all ages a year since 2007 who make such a profound and positive impact on the children.
-The mentors and there is no better way to learn about your playing than to teach it.
+We have enjoyed and benefited from the support and friendship of many amazing mentors of all ages a year since 2007; mentors make such a profound and positive impact on OrKidstra students.
+The mentors also benefit, because there is no better way to learn about your playing than to teach it!
 All high school students can also use this opportunity to fulfill his/her required volunteer hours.
 Most of our high school mentors have continued mentor experience with us for many of their high school years.

 Our mentors for the 2016-2017 year are as follows: